Holy Rosary Church was a Catholic church in the Flats section of Holyoke. It was built in the early 1880s and taken down in 1974.

 stop 1 – Our Lady of the Holy Rosary Church

 On Ely Street (at the corner of Center Street) is all that remains of the former Our Lady of the Holy Rosary Church – the church bell.
-The parish was formed in 1886 as an extension of Sacred Heart Church.
-During that year and in 1887, the parish meet at the corner of Main and Mosher Streets.
-By 1888 the basement was finished and pastor Michael Howard served the first masses there.
+The parish was formed on Passion Sunday April 11 1886 as an extension of Sacred Heart Church.
+During that year and in 1887, the parish meet at the corner of Main and Mosher Streets at the old Baptist Church.
+In the summer of 1887 Father Howard purchased land for the parish.
+The cornerstone was laid October 22 1887.
+By August 26 of 1888 the basement was finished and pastor Michael Howard served the first masses there.
 He died that year and was buried alongside his church.

 stop 2 – Rosary Convent

-A convent was built joined to the church.
+In 1901 the convent was built joined to the church.
 Both the church and the convent had their own chapel.
-The convent was occupied by the Sisters of Saint Joseph who taught at the school.
+The convent was occupied by the Sisters of Saint Joseph from 1902 onwards.
+They taught at the school and were the only nuns to do so.
+In 1931 the Sisters’ Chapel was renovated.

 stop 3 – Rosary Rectory